elmantis/SSR2/README.md

 - Create a user
 - Update a user
-- Only update the users timezone and coordinates if zip code changes
+- Diring a user update if the zip code changes then update timezone and coordinates
 - Server uses pipeable stream to Client
 - Form Input validation in client
 - Validation on server